tari-project/rfcs/src/RFC-0313_VNRegistration.md

 Because we cannot force VNs who have published registration UTXOs to be active and participate in the DAN layer, we can incentivize them by allowing them to reclaim their registration UTXOs as a form of de-registration.
 We cannot stop stale UTXOs, but we can ignore them by enforcing VNs to re-register every `VN re-registration` period of blocks.
-If [base node]s via consensus remove VNs whose registration UTXOs are older than the `VN re-registration` period, we can limit this.
+If [base node]s via consensus exclude VNs from the `VN Merkle tree` whose registration UTXOs are older than the `VN re-registration` period, we can limit this.

 > NOTE: An aggressive approach may be to force an anyone can spend script on the UTXO if the UTXO goes stale.